ricardosantos9521/project-frontend/README.md

 ![Image example](images-doc/image.png)

-This project was built with the intuit of learn new things about reactjs, typescript and PWA (progressive web apps) as well as to be a base for future projects.
+This project was built with the intuit of learning new things about reactjs, typescript and PWA (progressive web apps) as well as to be a base for future projects.

 It allows:
 - login with google to authenticate with the backend (adaptable to other id providers)